Advantages of Artificial Grass

 Turf is used and may have field lines but is in good condition.

-Must bring large truck or trailer to transport.
+Please bring large truck or trailer to transport.

 Begin the process by removing any weeds in the area.
 You want to eliminate any weeds as they will wreak havoc on your artificial lawn if they are left unattended.
 Once they are all pulled up, spray down the entire expanse with a weed killer, preferably one that is non-toxic.
 Allow the weed killer to work before moving on.